php-dev-br/laravel-doc-pt-br/passwords.md

 application you create, Laravel provides convenient services for sending password reset links and secure resetting passwords.

-> [!NOTE]
+> **Note**
 > Want to get started fast?
 Install a
-> Laravel [application starter kit](starter-kits.md) in a fresh
+> Laravel [application starter kit](starter-kits.md) in a fresh Laravel
-> Laravel application.
-Laravel's starter kits will take care of scaffolding your
+> application.
+Laravel's starter kits will take care of scaffolding your entire
-> entire authentication system, including resetting forgotten passwords.
+> authentication system, including resetting forgotten passwords.

 <a name="model-preparation"></a>